Seán Cullen: Career

 Cullen has a longstanding relationship with the members of the band Barenaked Ladies, formed when the band, in its original duo form, opened for Corky and the Juice Pigs on an early cross-Canada tour in 1989.
 On the Barenaked Ladies' 2004 U.S. and Canadian holiday tour, Cullen joined the band on the road.
 He would tell a comedic version of the nativity story and sing Christmas songs with band member Kevin Hearn accompanying him.

-He provides the voice of Lucius Heinous VII, on the Teletoon series Jimmy Two-Shoes, Principal General Barrage on Detentionaire, Narwhal and Piggy on the animated series Almost Naked Animals, Blade Stabbington on the animated series Grojband, and the voice of Gus, Nefarious, and Deep Space Dave on Rocket Monkeys.
+He provides the voice of Lucius Heinous VII, on the Teletoon series Jimmy Two-Shoes and Skatoony, Principal General Barrage on Detentionaire, Narwhal and Piggy on the animated series Almost Naked Animals, Blade Stabbington on the animated series Grojband, and the voice of Gus, Nefarious, and Deep Space Dave on Rocket Monkeys.

 In 2008, Cullen was a contestant on NBC's Last Comic Standing 6.
 He became a finalist on the show, making it through the auditions, Las Vegas semi-finals, and the "house" round.
 Cullen made it to number six and finally was eliminated on 31 July 2008 episode after the first of two rounds of home viewer voting which determined the final winner.

-In the 2010 and 2011 season of the Stratford Festival, Sean played Smee in Peter Pan, Pseudolus in A Funny Thing Happened on the Way to the Forum and Vinnie in The King of Thieves by George F. Walker.
+In the 2010 and 2011 season of the Stratford Festival, Seán played Smee in Peter Pan, Pseudolus in A Funny Thing Happened on the Way to the Forum and Vinnie in The King of Thieves by George F. Walker.
 He appeared as a singing camp counsellor in the 2010 short film The Legend of Beaver Dam.

 From 2011 to 2020, Cullen hosted the podcast The Seánpod, featuring interviews with guests including Alan Thicke, Norm Macdonald and Doug Benson.

 Cullen is associated with Balzac's Coffee, a chain of cafés in southern Ontario.
 The company frequently sponsors Cullen's events, such as his comedy show, The Sean Schau!.
 Cullen also appears in other videos promoting the chain, exhibited on his Myspace page, and YouTube.

-As of 2012 Cullen was a staple character and a frequent panelist on the Canadian version of Match Game which aired on The Comedy Network, and on The Debaters on CBC Radio.
+In 2012, Cullen was a staple character and a frequent panelist on the Canadian version of Match Game which aired on The Comedy Network, and on The Debaters on CBC Radio.

-In 2020, Séan voiced the inventive, but "creepy" twin brothers, Barnaby A & Barnaby B in the Netflix original The Willoughbys.
+In 2020, Seán voiced the inventive, but "creepy" twin brothers, Barnaby A & Barnaby B in the Netflix original The Willoughbys.

-In season sixteen of Murdoch Mysteries, he guest starred as the famous Rudyard Kipling.
+In season 16 of Murdoch Mysteries, he guest-starred as the famous Rudyard Kipling.